soflyy/import-users-from-csv/readme.txt

 1. User import screen

 == Changelog ==

+= 1.2 =
+* BUG FIX: Ensure user running import has the ability to add users
+* Update tested to

 = 1.1 =
 * ENHANCEMENT: Added support for WPCLI (@mircobabini)
 * ENHANCEMENT: Added support for multiple roles during import, use comma-separated value for multiple roles (@mircobabini)